 Henry Ford failed twice and went bankrupt before he got up and successfully build his empire.
-Stephen Spielberg was rejected from a film school before he became one of the most popular directors in the filming industry.
+Steven Spielberg was rejected from a film school before he became one of the most popular directors in the filming industry.
 Steve Jobs was fired from his own company because the board thought that his vision was just too crazy but today, look at where Apple is.

 In 1972, five IBM employees pitched to their company on a software they thought would be revolutionary in business processing.
 The idea was ingenious; having a standard software that enables real-time monitoring of everything that is happening in a business.
 But then, like any underdog hero stories, they were rejected.
 So, they decided to resign and build their own company, with a strong belief that the software will be the next big thing.